 Question Answer Marks

-2 The Holocaust 40
+2 The Holocaust

-Interpretation/Approach The main interpretation is that Hitler did not plan the extermination of the Jews from the beginning, and that genocide was improvised in 1941.
+Interpretation/Approach The main interpretation is that Hitler and the SS envisaged the use of mass murder of Jews from an early stage (i.e. it must be intentionalist), and that contingent factors did nothing other than determine the timing for the implementation of the Final Solution (i.e. it can't be functionalist).
 Showing understanding of the Big Message will involve discussion of both these aspects.
-The historian's argument is a refutation of intentionalism.
-The most effective 'label' would be 'not intentionalist' but by implication the interpretation is functionalist (or synthesis), in that it suggests that something happened to change Nazi policy towards the Jews in 1941-42.
-The link between Hitler's anti-Semitism and the Final Solution is not denied, but is seen as insufficient to explain the genocide.
-As Jewish emigration from Germany was still being encouraged during 1941, extermination policies cannot have been decided upon by then.
+Despite the fact that the historian appears to accept the problems in determining when plans for genocide were decided, there are clear pointers to an intentionalist interpretation.
+Explaining the Big Message can involve the labelling of the interpretation as intentionalist, and no other label will work.
 Glossary: Candidates may use some/all of the following terms: Intentionalism - interpretations which assume that Hitler and the Nazis planned to exterminate the Jews from the start.
 Structuralism - interpretations which argue that it was the nature of the Nazi state that produced genocide.
 There was no coherent plan but the chaotic competition for Hitler's approval between different elements of the leadership produced a situation in which genocide could occur.
 Functionalism is closely related to structuralism.
 It sees the Holocaust as an unplanned, ad hoc response to wartime developments in Eastern Europe, when Germany conquered areas with large Jewish populations.
 Candidates may also refer to synthesis interpretations, i.e. interpretations which show characteristics of more than one of the above.
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.